 - Dragon Ball

-- Mostly seen in Dragon Ball Z and Super, Goku fights along with Piccolo and Vegeta, both were former enemies that made a HeelFace Turn and now they battle together.
-The difference is that Piccolo is more a Friendly Rival for Goku, but Vegeta goes as a Stock Shōnen Rival and sometimes closer to an Anti-Villain, like in the Buu Saga when Vegeta makes a FaceHeel Turn just to be more powerful to defeat Goku.
+- Mostly seen in Dragon Ball Z and Super, Goku fights along with Piccolo and Vegeta, both were former enemies that made a HeelFace Turn but now battle together.
+The difference is that Piccolo is more a Friendly Rival towards Goku, while Vegeta starts off as an Anti-Villain who is forced to team up with the heroes as well as being a Stock Shōnen Rival, which is especially prominent in the Buu Saga where Vegeta takes the chance to be more powerful than Goku by turning back to evil.

 - Dragon Ball Super: By the Tournament of Power, Vegeta gets promoted to Friendly Rival while the Arch-Enemy spot gets filled by Frieza.
 The three of them end up in the Last Stand against Jiren after Android 17's attempted self-destruct puts him out of commission.
 It's particularly notable due to Vegeta becoming jealous that Goku is able to work better with Frieza than with Vegeta.
 This trio continue on into Dragon Ball Super: Broly.

 - In Book 3 of Pokémon Adventures, Red has to team up with rival Pokémon trainer Blue and thief Green in order to get into Viridian City, which is apparently off-limits due to Team Rocket using a Psychic Pokémon to put a large bubble shield around the city, keeping Red, Blue, and Green from getting in.

 - In Ranma ½, one of the main Power Trios is between Ranma and two of his main rivals Ryoga and Mousse.
 While Ryoga has cast aside most of his animosity and has forged a Bash Brothers dynamic with Ranma, Mousse on the other hand still remains very bitter towards Ranma and will only ever work with him for personal gain and usually with ulterior motives.